Declaration as Decor: DIY Vintage Poster Frame for 4th of July Mantel

 As I wandered around the exhibit, the security guard made a joke about me trying to steal it and put in a fake (an obvious reference to National Treasure I didn't totally appreciate at the time).
 It was a lot more funny after I'd watched the movie.

 Anyway-- now that you know the background of how I ended up with this year's focal point of my patriotic mantel, here's how you can make your own vintage style poster frame.
-To learn more about how I styled this year's mantel, click here!
+It’s the perfect centerpiece of for your 4th of July mantel.
+You can see how I styled the full mantel by clicking here.

 What You Need

-Minwax Espresso Stain (Around $4 at Home Depot or another hardware store)
+Minwax Dark Walnut Stain (Around $4 at Home Depot or another hardware store)

 Step 1: Prep you Wood Boards

 Good news, you don't have to go to Washington, D.C. to get a replica Declaration of Independence!
-Now, I will say mine was like $4 at the gift shop, so buying online does come with a bit of a premium.
+Now, I will say mine was pretty cheap at the gift shop, so buying online does come with a bit of a premium.
 I got the large size.

 Next, you'll need a saw to cut the boards to the size of the replica.
 My poster measured to 22 inches, so I went with 23 inches for slight breathing room.
 If you don't have a saw at home, Home Depot will make cuts for you!
 Sand off any rough edges and brush off any wood dust.